schalkt/cookie-warn/README.md

 ## TODO

-- if accepted call a function (callMeWhenCookiesAccepted)
-- add more info to the demo page (show cookie value)
+- add more info to the demo pages
-- accept for 1 day, 1 week, 1 month, 1 year